influxdata/docs-v2/content/influxdb/v2.1/reference/key-concepts/data-elements.md

 ## Fields

 A field includes a field key stored in the `_field` column and a field value stored in the `_value` column.
+A [measurement](#measurement) requires at least one field.

 ### Field key

 A field key is a string that represents the name of the field.
-In the sample data above, `bees` and `ants` are field keys.
+In the [sample data](#sample-data) above, `bees` and `ants` are field keys.

 ### Field value

 A field value represents the value of an associated field.
 Field values can be strings, floats, integers, or booleans.
-The field values in the sample data show the number of `bees` at specified times: `23`, and `28` and the number of `ants` at a specified time: `30` and `32`.
+The field values in the [sample data](#sample-data) show the number of `bees` at specified times: `23`, and `28` and the number of `ants` at a specified time: `30` and `32`.

 ### Field set

 A field set is a collection of field key-value pairs associated with a timestamp.
-The sample data includes the following field sets:
+A [measurement](#measurement) requires at least one field.
+The [sample data](#sample-data) includes the following field sets:

 ```bash